galaxyaurona/LandmarkRemark/readme.md

 global exception handler , only expose the outer message, log the rest

-validate model logic using data annotation validate business logic using service
+validate model logic using data annotation where I can validate business logic using service

+Future work (normalize lat lng) so many user, many locations, each user-location relationship represent by a note Using validator , and dependency injection for scalability

+ Future work separate login, auth, implement db with hash and salt

+ future work implement pagination for notes first